Wahroonga (East) - Warrawee

 Wahroonga (East) - Warrawee features high concentrations of family households, with a fairly typical median household size

-Family households constitute 83.9% of all households, composed of 48.1% couples with children, 26.4% couples without children, and 8.7% single parent families.
-Non-family households account for the remaining 16.1%, with lone person households at 15.0% and group households comprising 1.0%.
-The median household size is 2.9 people, aligning with Greater Sydney's average.
+Family households account for 83.9% of all households, consisting of 48.1% couples with children, 26.4% couples without children, and 8.7% single parent families.
+Non-family households make up the remaining 16.1%, with lone person households at 15.0% and group households comprising 1.0% of the total.
+The median household size is 2.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households